tim-kos/frey/README.md

 Frey let's you launch web infrastructure with a single command.
 It uses Ansible & Hashicorp's Terraform to to the heavy lifting.

+## Design goals

+ - Frey should be ridiculously convenient, and hence offer auto-installation of requirements for instance

 ## Comparison